CSI-ADS/OptimControl/README.md

 ## Core

+Note: figures will be dumped into the figs/ folder.

 ### Networks

 The core object in the code is defined in network.py.
 It should be initialized as (schematically)